open-contracts/contract-interface/README.md

 But why worry about creating a custom interface when you don't have to? :)

 We believe there's a lot to gain from focusing on one interface for all contracts:
 - If everyone writes their own frontend, contract developers also have to be web developers.
-Why not just solidity (and a bit of python?)
+Why not just focus on writing Solidity, and maybe a bit of Python?
-- By representing all contracts using according to same rules, users can have a much tighter understanding of the components of each contract, making
+- By representing all contracts using according to same rules, users can have a much tighter understanding of the components of each contract.
+By including more and more automatic contract validation features into this frontend over time, users may eventually be able to convince themselves of what a contract does - even if they aren't familiar with Solidity.

-Rather tell us what's missing and we'll see if it makes sense to add into this general purpose frontend!
+So just tell us what's missing in our open-source contract frontend and we'll see if it makes sense to add it!
 Let's work together on building the right contract interface, instead of reinventing the wheel for every contract.
 - What's the minimal amount of customization you need to create your own 'branding'?
 - What's the best way to tie the (verified) contract source code closer to the interface?
 - Could the interface parse the source code, and be a neutal source of info for the user about what each function will do (e.g. transfer tokens under some conditions)?